-We knew that Bulgaria is an important country in the Balkans, full of history and tourist attractions, but I didn’t have a clue there will be some many things to do in Sofia.
-To maximize our experience we took a really important decision: book an organised tour!
+We knew that Bulgaria is an important country in the Balkans, full of history and tourist attractions, but I didn’t have a clue there will be so many things to do in Sofia.
+To maximize our experience we took a really important decision: book an organized tour!
 We looked at the Viator website and found an interesting 3 hours tour called “Food Tasting and Cultural Walking Tour”.
 Sounded like a perfect option for us, we could try local food, see the top tourist attractions in Sofia and learn about the culture.

-What makes the city so interesting?
 What are the tops things to do in Sofia?

 There are many reasons why you should travel to Sofia.
-However, for me the most important one is the history!
+However, for me, the most important one is history!
 I’m not talking about boring history, I´m talking about living history.
 Everywhere you look there is an old mosque from the Ottoman Empire, or even an older Roman Catholic church, or a modern and tasteless building from the Soviet Union period.
 That is fascinating!!

 In two days, we managed to explore the city and here are the top things to do in Sofia.
 Follow the 5 steps and get the most of this incredible city!

 No one tells more about the history of Sofia than the churches.
 We can start at St. Sofia Basilica, built during the 6th century.
-Then go to the St. George Rotunda constructed by Emperor Constantine, the oldest church in Europe that is still on service.
-In Sofia is prohibited to take photos inside churches, what is really a pity because St. George Rotunda is incredible and has so many layers of history on the walls and ceiling.
+Then go to St. George Rotunda constructed by Emperor Constantine, the oldest church in Europe that is still on service.
+In Sofia is prohibited to take photos inside churches, which is really a pity because St. George Rotunda is incredible and has so many layers of history on the walls and ceiling.

 It might be hard to find the St. George Rotunda Church, it´s hidden between a government building and Sheraton Hotel, in the middle of a courtyard.
-Surrounded by the ruins of the Constantino palace, the church is the proof that Sofia was already an important city during 4th Century.
+Surrounded by the ruins of the Constantino palace, the church is proof that Sofia was already an important city during the 4th Century.

-Then you can be hypnotised by the sumptuous Alexander Nevsky Cathedral, that was built with money donated by the Sofia citizens.
+Then you can be hypnotized by the sumptuous Alexander Nevsky Cathedral, which was built with money donated by the Sofia citizens.
 A symbol of faith and pride with huge domes coated with gold that shines across the sky.
 Another incredible witness of the history is the tiny Sveta Petka Sardjiyska, a little church constructed during the Ottoman empire that looks like a normal house but hides a magnificent interior, full of paints and sacred art.

 A must thing to do in Sofia is to visit the Sveta Nedelya Square, the place where the city was founded.
 There you can see side by side an Orthodox Church, an Islamic Mosque, a Jewish Synagogue and a Catholic Church.
 All then sharing the same big square, in one of the busiest intersections of the city.
-That’s not only history, that´s a true lesson for the present and future.
+That’s not the only history, that´s a true lesson for the present and future.
 Live in peace in respect, doesn’t matter your faith or where you come from, we are all the same.
 And that’s how I felt in Sofia.

-2 » Follow the yellow bricked streets
+2 » Follow the yellow-bricked streets

-While walking around Sofia try to look down to find the streets made with yellow bricks.
+While walking around Sofia, try to look down to find the streets made with yellow bricks.
 That´s a signal that you are in the wealthiest area of the city and also that you are about to see the most beautiful buildings in town.